Pxlsko/CrazyFlie-Control-RL/README.md

 ```

 - The script loads the agent from `results/` and runs it in the selected environment.
-- Results and plots will show up at the end of the simulation and saved in the path that you have selected in `plot_custom` in `Logger.py` script.
+- Results and plots will be displayed at the end of the simulation and saved in the path specified in the `plot_custom` function in `Logger.py`.

 ---

 ## 🧩 Environments

-- **RandomPointAviary**: Training environment which is used to teach the agent to reach a random target position.
+- **RandomPointAviary**: Training environment used to teach the agent to reach a random target position.
-- **TestRandomPointAviary**: Test environment for trajectory following or hover at multiple waypoints.
-You can select `circle`, `square`, `random`, `helix` or `random_and_hover` inside of the script.
+- **TestRandomPointAviary**: Test environment for trajectory following or hovering at multiple waypoints.
+You can select `circle`, `square`, `random`, `helix`, or `random_and_hover` in the script.
 - **ConstantPerturbation**: Test environment to reject a constant external force.
 - **ImpactPerturbation**: Test environment to reject an impact perturbation.